mojaloop/documentation/discussions/workbench.md

 - take them from little to no understanding of Mojaloop -> demonstrating real prototypes

 **Inputs: (what are the things that we need to do to meet these goals)**
+1. Improved mojaloop documentation specific for this role.
+  - Think about and design the documentation and onboarding flow specifically for *Evaluating DFSPs*
-1. Improved documentation around specific for this role (e.g. Mojaloop for x).
-Documentation should be approachable by product manager etc. with little techincal knowledge
+  - Documentation should be approachable by product manager etc. with little technical knowledge
-2. Technical deep dive on the technology behind mojaloop, why, how it works (perhaps we can repurpose the js demonstrator) [todo: finish]
+2. Technical deep dive on the technology behind mojaloop, why, how it works (perhaps we can repurpose the js demonstrator in an interactive walkthrough an end to end transaction)
-3. Improved guides for up and running on 2-3 major kubernetes providers, self service and install scripts (e.g. expand on moja-box)
+3. Improved guides for up and running on 2-3 major kubernetes providers, self service and install scripts
-4. Helm charts for 3-4 simulators that can be spun alongside a switch, with opinionated pre-configured settings
+4. Helm charts for 1-2 simulators/labs that can be spun up alongside a switch, with opinionated pre-configured settings

 ## Mojaloop Powered Fintech